resthub/resthub.org/backbone-stack.rst

     * A **console shim** for browsers that don't support it
     * **Twitter Bootstrap 2.1** (`documentation <http://twitter.github.com/bootstrap/>`_) JS plugins

-And some other complementary librairies : cf. :ref:`complementary-libs`
+And some additional librairies : cf. :ref:`complementary-libs`

 How should I use it in my project
 =================================

 There are 3 ways to use it in your project :
-    * If you are starting a new Java project, the better way to use RESThub Backbone.js stack is to use one of the Backbone.js webappp
-      Maven Archetypes described on the `Getting Started page <getting-started.html>`_
+    * If you are starting a new Java project, the better way to use RESThub Backbone.js stack is to use one of the Backbone.js webappp Maven Archetypes described on the `Getting Started page <getting-started.html>`_
-    * You can simply go to `RESThub Backbone.js stack GitHub repository <https://github.com/resthub/resthub-backbone-stack>`_, download the repository content and copy it at the root of your webapp
+    * You can simply go to the `RESThub Backbone.js stack GitHub repository <https://github.com/resthub/resthub-backbone-stack>`_, and download the repository content and copy it at the root of your webapp
     * Last option (but deprecated since you don't see the stack files in your project), you can add the following code snippet to your pom.xml :

 .. code-block:: xml